 top of page

-You hired a lawyer to help you feel safer - not more confused, anxious, or shut out of your own divorce.
-But if something feels off, it probably is.
+You hired a lawyer to help you feel safer—not more confused, anxious, or shut out of your own divorce.
+If something feels off, it probably is.
 Many clients sense early warning signs but don’t know what to do about them.
 They doubt their instincts, assume “this is just how divorce works,” or stay quiet out of fear they’ll make things worse.

 Let’s change that.